JMRI/JMRI/resources/icons/logixng/readme.txt

-The text of the "logixng_icon.png" is Verdana 11 bold.
+The "logixng_icon.gif" is created by the method jmri.jmrit.display.LogixNGIcon.createLogixNGIconImage()